audit-labs-audits/telcoin-network/docs/design/execution.md

 ##### Extra Data
 *Ethereum*: Anything a validator wants to use - 32 bytes.

 *TN*: The index of the batch?
 Better to use `difficulty` because U256 type?
 Also consider: The priority fee rewards for validator?
 The hash of the batch that was used to execute this block?
 This could also be used for the `ConsensusOutput` hash?
 Can't use ms timestamp because execution times could vary between validators.
+Is it valuable to include the leader's round?

 *Logic*: It's unclear exactly what data is most useful for indexing blocks down the road.
 Extra data needs to be consistent amongst all validators to ensure correct hash of executed block, but using extra data now prevents TN from ever using it again.
 While other "unused" block fields are in place, prefer to use these instead.